Ezzell Independent School District

 Ezzell Independent School District is a small public school district located in southern Lavaca County, Texas (USA).
 It is by Hallettsville.
 The school mascot is the "Mustangs".
 The school has 64 students enrolled as of the 2010–2011 school year.

-In 2008 and 2009, the school district was rated "exemplary" by the Texas Education Agency.
+The district received a "C" rating from the Texas Education Agency for the 2021-2022 academic year.

 Grades

 The school serves grades PK through 8.

 Annual events

 Each October the school hosts its annual "Fall Festival", which includes an auction, raffle, food stand, and game booths.

 The school also holds a Christmas play every year.